boredazfcuk/docker-icloudpd/README.md

 telegram_token: If the notification_type is set to 'Telegram' this is mandatory.
 This is the token that was assigned to your account by The Botfather

-telegram_chat_id: If the notification_type is set to 'Telegram' then this is the chat_id for your Telegram bot.
+telegram_chat_id: If the notification_type is set to 'Telegram' then this is the chat_id for your Telegram bot

+convert_heic_to_jpeg: This tells the container that it should convert any HEIC files it downloads to JPEG

+delete_heic_jpegs: This tells the container that when a HEIC file is removed, it should remove the associated JPEG file, if one exists

 ## VOLUME CONFIGURATION

 It also requires a named volume mapped to /config.
 This is where is stores the authentication cookie.
 Without it, it will lose the cookie information each time the container is recreated.
 It will download the photos to the "/home/${user}/iCloud" photos directory.
-You need to create a bind mount into the container at this point.
+You need to create a bind mount into the container at this point

 I also have a failsafe built in.
 The launch script will look for a file called .mounted in the "/home/${user}/iCloud" folder.
 If this file is not present, it will not sync with iCloud.
 This is so that if the underlying disk/volume/whatever gets unmounted, sync will not occur.
 This prevents the script from filling up the root volume if the underlying volume isn't mounted for whatever reason.
-This file **MUST** be created manually and sync will not start without it.
+This file **MUST** be created manually and sync will not start without it

 ## CREATING A CONTAINER